-Cults are said to do things in the area often.
+Cults are said to do rituals in the area often.
 While I’ve been going there for over a decade I have only see this once and it was quite some time ago.

 WHAT WE RECEIVED:

-I asked Oscar thinking that he the Goatman is still there what happened to him.
 I received this on the phone cord.
 After it, it also said plastic.
-I am wondering if the rope that was supposedly used was not a rope at all.
 I couldn’t find a record of much on Oscar.
 After a few more questions he also seemed to answer another.

 I asked him what they did to his family and received the answer sharp.
 I believe Oscar is saying something sharp.
 After that we received soldier and tinkering with the bridge sounds.